-- 4. The report will be prepared and presented to conform to the requirements of the diocesan scheme and set out in accordance with the Church Buildings Council's current guidance.
+- 4. The report will be prepared and presented to conform to the requirements of the diocesan scheme, set out in accordance with the Church Buildings Council's current guidance, and reflect the General Synod motion calling all parts of the Church to work towards "net zero".
 The report will be submitted in electronic and paper form to the PCC, and copies in these formats will be sent at the same time to the archdeacon, the incumbent and the secretary of the Diocesan Advisory Committee (DAC).
 I accept that the report will be compiled and/or uploaded to the Church Heritage Record.
 Further copies will be issued in accordance with the directions contained in the scheme. - 5.
 I shall deliver the report within three months of carrying out the inspection. - 6.
 My fee for the inspection and report will be [.....]
-[In addition to the fee charges mentioned in paragraph 3 above I shall change the following out-of-pocket expenses: [....]
+[In addition to the fee charges mentioned in paragraph 3 above I shall change the following out-of-pocket expenses: [....] or